M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.8 Revision 32 active-X
+Version 9.8 Revision 33 active-X
-1. Fix image.Y()  for gdi images
+1. Execute (for databases) now return recordset in stack of values
-2. Set paper to magenta and pen to yellow as default (previous was blue and white) you can change this using Settings or Ctrl+U from M2000 console
+2. List now show com object properties with arguments
-3. Info.gsb ver 5.3 - new module george
+3. Info.gsb ver 5.4 - new module BaseG

 The fist time you run the interpreter do this in M2000 console: dir appdir$